Many people wonder how long it takes to see all the amazing benefits of hydrolyzed collagen.

 The study showed minor results as early as 4 weeks and major results at 12 weeks with collagen fragmentation (wrinkles) being reduced by up to 31.2%

 The publication also cited two studies with related results.
 One showed an increase in dermal collagen density at 12 weeks and another clinical trial detected an increase of procollagen and elastin in skin lymph fluid after 8 weeks of oral supplementation.

-Another study published in the Journal of Nutrition in 2006 found that Hydrolyzed Collagen in combination with a topical application of astaxanthin repaired damage caused by ultraviolet radiation and reversed photo-aging over the course of 24 weeks.
+Another study published in the Journal of Nutrition in 2006 found that Hydrolyzed Collagen supplements in combination with a topical application of the vitamin astaxanthin repaired damage caused by ultraviolet radiation and reversed photo-aging over the course of 24 weeks.

 So it’s true, collagen IS a beauty builder and an effective way to combat aging.
 It takes at least 4 weeks to start helping and the results get better as you continue consistently taking the supplement.

 3 months for healthy individuals with sports related injuries

 3-6 months for osteoarthritis

 A 2013 study published in the Journal of the International Society of Sports Nutrition found significant improvements in joint mobility and reduction at 120 days of supplementation with only 40mg of type II collagen.
 This study was performed on healthy subjects who had no prior history of arthritic disease or joint pain at rest but experienced joint discomfort with physical activity.
 The study concluded that type II collagen supplementation both prolonged how long one could exercise before joint pain occurred and shortened recovery time after exercise.